54: No Such Thing As Domesticated Furniture

 It's not just my grandmother with a tattoo.

-Well, I had a look, and there are one or two tattoo parlours that will claim that they will do that, whether they will or not, I don't know, but it's not everyone in the world all the time.
+Well, I had a look, and there are one or two tattoo palettes that will claim that they will do that, whether they will or not, I don't know, but it's not everyone in the world all the time.

 It's a very difficult thing to Google, by the way.